Alma Station (power station): History

 In 1970, Wisconsin Attorney General Robert Warren sued the Dairyland Power Cooperative over the operation of Alma Station, saying the plant violated public nuisance laws due to air pollution from the burning coal and asked that pollution abatement equipment be installed at the plant.
-The Cooperative was dismissive of the claim, saying that Warren had picked their plant as a scapegoat to build interest in his reelection campaign and questioned why the only cooperatively owned power company in the state was chosen for the suit.
+The Cooperative was dismissive of the claim, saying that Warren had picked their plant as a scapegoat to build interest in his re-election campaign and questioned why the only cooperatively owned power company in the state was chosen for the suit.
 Representatives for the Cooperative at the time said that a research study on pollution at the Alma plant was being finalized.

-Alma Station began decommissioning its generation units in 2011, shelving its three oldest units that year.
+Decommissioning of Alma Station Units 1-3 in 2011.
 The plant ceased operations entirely in 2014.
 The plant's main building was demolished in 2017, and one of its two 700-foot tall smokestacks was demolished in 2018.